 All students at SCHS are asked to bring their own digital learning devices (laptop or tablet) to support their learning in the classroom.
-We do have loaner laptops if a student is not able to bring their own from home.
-These loander devices are signed out each day and are not permitted to be taken home.
+We do have a limited number of loaner laptops if a student is not able to bring their own from home.
+These are first come, first served, so we can't guarantee that students will always be able to access one.
+These loaner devices are signed out each day and are not permitted to be taken home.
 Students are responsible for the maintenance, care and security of their devices, or for the school-owned device if they are using a loaner.
 Our school technologist is available to assist students with technological issues related to network access.
 The following expectations pertain to technology use at SCHS: